 Most Cleveland and Bradley County residents know a veteran.
-Within our community, we have some 8,000 men and women who have served their country in times of war, times of peace and who have stood among the gallant during periods of fear and uncertainty.
+Within our community, we have some 8,000 men and women who have served their country in times of war and times of peace, and who have stood among the gallant during periods of fear and uncertainty.

 Men and women.

 Rich and poor.

 Black and white.

 All have served.
 All have fought or have prepared to fight.
 All have worn uniforms in defense of the American way of life — one anchored in freedom, choice and a fundamental belief that equality among our brethren is God-given and soldier-protected.